 Already, some big name chains are rolling out their new look room design.
 Moxy Hotels, for example, has found that “most people never use their closets”.
-So the brand – launched by Marriott in Milan two years ago – is now putting more emphasis on a “sweet 42” TV and an even sweeter bed” as it opens up around the world, replacing wardrobes with hooks on the wall.
+So the brand – launched by Marriott in Milan in 2014 – is now putting more emphasis on a 42” TV and a comfy bed as it opens up around the world, replacing wardrobes with hooks on the wall.

 By late 2017, Moxy expects to have 33 hotels in Europe, the U.S. and Asia – all using this leaner approach.
 “We had some of the best design teams find out what people love most, or could live without at a hotel,” explains the management.

-Best Western’s new Vib (as in ‘vibrant’) brand is similar – using hooks rather than closets, drawers under the bed instead of dressers and bed headboards that double as desks.
-Emphasizing its “cutting-edge design”, Best Western says: “Since we introduced Vib, we have received tremendous interest from developers around the world.”
-Tru by Hilton, months away from opening its first (closet-free) hotel, is thinking along the same lines.
+Best Western’s new Vib brand is similar – using hooks rather than closets, drawers under the bed instead of dressers and bed headboards that double as desks.
+Tru by Hilton is thinking along the same lines.

-The move to more minimalist but functional design is driven by consumer feedback: – with a big emphasis on intelligent use of technology coming from modern – both younger and business travelers in particular.
+The move to more minimalist but functional design is driven by consumer feedback – with a big emphasis on intelligent use of technology coming from both younger and business travelers in particular.
 Realizing that they were losing out to Airbnb and – in terms of eateries and coffee sales – to Starbucks and others, the hotels started researching the preferences of their users.
-They discovered that they had to up their game on the IT side – making sure that rooms have sufficient charging points for the devices that many travelers carry around whether for work or leisure.
+They discovered that they had to up their game on the IT side, making sure that rooms have sufficient charging points for the devices that many travelers carry around whether for work or leisure.